thomknoe/INFO-5345/Lab 6/README.md

 <mark> _**AI Usage:** Utilized assistance from ChatGPT for the writing of code._ </mark>

 <mark> This code is the boiler plate code that showcases how emotion and sentiment is derived from user's facial expressions.
 This instance would then be applied across all individual emotion cubes and be networks together through MQTT subscription.
-This can allow for a variety of different telepresent interactions, being able to interpret emotions across a network (e.g., havign two participants know the emotional affect of their partner remotley).
+This could allow for a variety of different telepresent interactions, being able to interpret emotions across a network (e.g., havign two participants know the emotional affect of their partner remotley).
 For our purposes, we decided to collect all these emotions (i.e., 3 Pis) and combine them to create a blended color; An amalgamation of all the emotions on the network. </mark>

 - <mark> cv2, fer </mark>
 - <mark> facenet-pytorch </mark>